ICB-DCM/pyABC/doc/sampler.rst

 passing the stopping conditions.

-Step 2 or 3: Start the workers
+Step 3 or 4: Start the workers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It does not matter what you do first: starting pyABC or starting the
 workers.
 You can even dynamically add workers after the sampling has started.
-Start as many workers as you whish on the machines you whish.
+Start as many workers as you wish on the machines you wish.
 Up to 10,000
 workers should not pose any problem if the model evaluation times are on the
 second scale or longer.

 .. code:: bash

-    abc-redis-worker --host=111.111.111.111
+    abc-redis-worker --host=111.111.111.111 --port 6379 --password mypass

 Again, 111.111.111.111 is the IP address of the machine running the Redis
-server.
+server and we use the default port number.
+You also need to specify the password
+that you use in the configuration file ``redis.conf``.
+In our case that password
+was ``mypass``.
 You should get an output similar to

 .. code:: bash